mongzera/zera/README.md

 After we have all the necessary information, we will perform our logic which is in this case a simple numerical integrator.
 Basically, we change an object's position depending on its velocity.
 If you noticed, it is multiplied by `deltaTime` which is the elapsed time (milliseconds) from the current frame and the last frame.
 This is fundamental game development and you can learn more about it.

-There's a lot of techniques out there, especially for Numerical Integration, this is an example of the Euler Method.
+There are a lot of techniques for implementation out there, especially for Numerical Integration, this is an example of the Euler Method.

 [DeltaTime](https://www.youtube.com/watch?v=yGhfUcPjXuE)\
 [Numerical Integrator](https://www.youtube.com/watch?v=-GWTDhOQU6M)